Kasoro47/CodeHarbor/README.md

 Overview
 --------

-The CodeHarbor project focuses on leveraging Infrastructure as Code (IaC) to deploy and manage containerized services within a Kubernetes cluster.
-This project demonstrates how to automate the deployment process using Bash for Kubernetes configurations and Docker for containerization, ensuring an efficient, reproducible, and scalable application deployment.
+The CodeHarbor project focuses on deploying and managing containerized services within a Kubernetes cluster.
+This project demonstrates how to automate the deployment process using Bash for Kubernetes configurations and Docker for containerization, ensuring an efficient and reproducible application deployment.

 Key Components
 --------------